danielna/danielna.github.com/_posts/2018-08-16-building-a-system-for-frontend-translations.md

 All in all creating the frontend translation build system was a really fun and rewarding project, full of the types of challenges and lessons that make me love engineering.
-I wrote a [blog post](https://engineering.squarespace.com/blog/2018/building-a-system-for-front-end-translations) for the Squarespace engineering blog sharing some our lessons learned about both internationalization and systems design.
+I wrote a [blog post](https://engineering.squarespace.com/blog/2018/building-a-system-for-front-end-translations) for the Squarespace engineering blog sharing some of our lessons learned about both internationalization and systems design.

 Enjoy!